 If the ALR Hearing Does Not Go Your Way

 You can file a petition to appeal the ALR hearing decision if the hearing officer does not reinstate your license or CDL.
-Your DWI lawyer will have to file the petition within 30 days of the date of your license suspension or CDL disqualification.
+Your DWI CDL lawyer in Houston, TX will have to file the petition within 30 days of the date of your license suspension or CDL disqualification.
 This is filed in the county court.
 A certified copy of the petition must be mailed to DPS via certified overnight mail to:

 Texas Department of Public Safety